-- 1. The End User Equipment must be a Liquid Chilling Package (LCP) registered under GEMS and comply with the Greenhouse - and Energy Minimum Standards (Liquid-chilling Packages Using the Vapour Compression Cycle) Determination 2012.
+- 1. The End User Equipment must be a Liquid Chilling Package (LCP) registered underin the GEMS and complyRegistry as complying with the Greenhouse and Energy Minimum Standards (Liquid-chilling Packages Using the Vapour Compression Cycle) Determination 2012. - 2.
 The LCP must have an IPLV at least 10% greater than the Baseline for the corresponding figure for the type and cooling capacity in Table F2.1.